 Dr. Michael A. Lindsey is a noted scholar in the fields of child and adolescent mental health, as well as a leader in the search for knowledge and solutions to generational poverty and inequality.
 He is Dean of the NYU Silver School of Social Work, the Constance and Martin Silver Professor of Poverty Studies at NYU Silver School of Social Work and an Aspen Health Innovators Fellow.
 Previously, he was the Executive Director of the McSilver Institute.
 More information about his work at the Silver School is available here.

-At McSilver Institute, Dr. Lindsey leads a team of researchers, clinicians and other professionals who are committed to creating new knowledge about the root causes of poverty, developing evidence-based interventions to address its consequences, and rapidly translating their findings into action through policy and best practices.
+At the NYU McSilver Institute, Dr. Lindsey led a team of researchers, clinicians, social workers and other professionals who are committed to creating new knowledge about the root causes of poverty, developing evidence-based interventions to address its consequences, and rapidly translating their findings into action through policy and best practices.

-Dr. Lindsey holds a PhD degree in social work, as well as an MPH degree from the University of Pittsburgh, an MSW degree from Howard University, and a BA degree in sociology from Morehouse College.
+He holds a PhD in social work and MPH from the University of Pittsburgh, an MSW from Howard University, and a BA in sociology from Morehouse College.